Listen to the audio version of this article:

 It also is very important to view your medication as a med instead of a ‘drug.’
 Using our diabetes metaphor with addiction, buprenorphine dosing can be analogous to taking long-acting insulin.
 While some diabetics are able to live without such medication, many require it.

 Many people have difficulty stabilizing on buprenorphine medication.
-There can be different factors involved in this issue, and these should be addressed with your doctor.
+Your doctor should address the different factors involved in this issue.
 Examples of interfering pressures include:

 Taking buprenorphine medication alone does not constitute being in recovery, nor does it prevent you from being in recovery.
 When we work with people at CeDAR to identify what addiction recovery overall entails, we describe it as a state of being in which you accept your disease of addiction, accept your need to collaborate and heal with the support of others, and commit to a change process for your life as a whole.

-There are many people who take buprenorphine who would not be considered to be in stable recovery.
+Many people who take buprenorphine are not in stable recovery.
 If this happens, the goal should be a deeper discussion with your provider.
 Adding psychotherapy approaches or a Peer Support program may be very beneficial to you.
-To achieve the best treatment result with buprenorphine, these additional avenues of care need to be utilized.
+We utilize these additional avenues of care to achieve the best treatment result.

 Read more CeDAR Education Articles about Opioid Addiction including Coping with Cravings.